torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 buffer queues since in practice only one buffer would be queued at a time.

-The Request API allows a specific configuration of the pipeline (media controller topology + controls for each media entity) to be associated with specific buffers.
-The parameters are applied by each participating device as buffers associated to a request flow in.
-This allows user-space to schedule several tasks ("requests") with different parameters in advance, knowing that the parameters will be applied when needed to get the expected result.
-Control values at the time of request completion are also available for reading.
+The Request API allows a specific configuration of the pipeline (media controller topology + configuration for each media entity) to be associated with specific buffers.
+This allows user-space to schedule several tasks ("requests") with different configurations in advance, knowing that the configuration will be applied when needed to get the expected result.
+Configuration values at the time of request completion are also available for reading.

 Usage
 =====

-The Request API is used on top of standard media controller and V4L2 calls, which are augmented with an extra ``request_fd`` parameter.
-Requests themselves are allocated from the supporting media controller node.
+The Request API extends the Media Controller API and cooperates with subsystem-specific APIs to support request usage.
+At the Media Controller level, requests are allocated from the supporting Media Controller device node.
+Their life cycle is then managed through the request file descriptors in an opaque way.
+Configuration data, buffer handles and processing results stored in requests are accessed through subsystem-specific APIs extended for request support, such as V4L2 APIs that take an explicit ``request_fd`` parameter.

 Request Allocation
 ------------------